With any of these powerful monitoring tools for web developers, you can be safe and…

 Google reCAPTCHA for React.js

-Spammers think they’re getting smarter, but Google’s reCAPTCHA has really withstood the challenges of modern captcha systems, and bots that try to break this system. reCAPTCHA is still one of the only reliable alternatives to protecting your submission form data from spammers who constantly bombard your forms with junk data.
-Remember that you’ll need to create a reCAPTCHA account and grab the API keys to fully utilize the potential of this component.
+Spammers think they’re getting smarter, but Google’s reCAPTCHA has really withstood the challenges of modern captcha systems, and bots that try to break this system. reCAPTCHA is a reliable alternative for protecting your submission form data from spammers.
+Remember that you’ll need to create a reCAPTCHA account and grab the API keys.
+That way, you can fully utilize the potential of this component.

 UI components for Elasticsearch

 Searchkit is a collection of UI components for the popular Elasticsearch.
-Now you can transform your search experience and make it truly modern, truly revolutionary as some would say.
-If building movie sites is your thing, Searchkit will take care of all the difficult algorithm features that a concise search function would require, and give you the kind of a search platform that will keep users coming back day after day.. sometimes, the most important feature of any project is the Search function, because that’s how your users are interacting with your content.
+Now, you can transform your search experience and make it truly modern.
+If building movie sites is your thing, Searchkit will take care of all the difficult algorithm features that a concise search function would require, and give you the kind of a search platform that will keep users coming back day after day.
+Sometimes, the most important feature of any project is the Search function; that’s how your users are interacting with your content.